WJW02/esp32-nn-offloading-mqtt/README.md

 ## Model Setup

-The project supports up to 5 layers of a TensorFlow Lite model, which are loaded and run sequentially.
+The project supports TensorFlow Lite models, which are loaded and run sequentially.
 Each layer is defined in its own header file (e.g., `layer_0.h`, `layer_1.h`).

 Ensure that the TensorFlow Lite model layers are properly converted and placed in the `model_layers` directory.

 ## Board setup

 PlatformIO board configuration for `ESP32-S3-EYE` (8 MB Octal PSRAM and a 8 MB flash):

 ```json